-Desert Harvest has spent over 25 years supporting the Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) community with the highest quality and highest concentration of 100% organic freeze-dried Aloe per capsule with no fillers, anthraquinones, or insoluble fiber.
+Desert Harvest has spent over 27 years supporting the Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) community with the highest quality and highest concentration of 100% organic freeze-dried Aloe per capsule with no fillers, anthraquinones, or insoluble fiber.

 - How many mg of pure Aloe Vera nutrients are contained per capsule?

-- How many capsules per day does the IC/BPS customer need to take of another brand for the recommended dosage needed?
+- How many capsules per day does the IC/BPS customer need to take from another brand for the recommended dosage needed?

 - Are there any fillers or artificial ingredients?

-- Are there any anthraquinones which are carcinogens / irritants found to cause diarrhea?
+- Are there any anthraquinones that are carcinogens/irritants found to cause diarrhea?

 - Are they made with organic Aloe Vera?
 Are the capsules vegan, non-GMO, Kosher certified?

-- What is the cost per capsule / bottle based on the above answers?
-We have done the math for you.
+- What is the cost per capsule/bottle based on the above answers?

 Desert Harvest is the most affordable and effective Aloe for IC/BPS.
 See our chart comparison for cost savings.
 Read what others say about Desert Harvest.